 The Rogue Flat Utility Bench 2.0 is one of the best portable benches currently available and it just so happens to be at a price point in reach for most.

-If you'd like the versatility of an adjustable bench while on a budget, then we suggest the Rep Fitness AB-3100 Adjustable Bench V2.
+If you’d like the versatility of an incline bench while on a budget, then we suggest the Rep Fitness AB-3100 Adjustable Bench V2.

 Although the AB-3100 is priced cheaply, it’s built to handle over 1,000 lbs.
 This means no matter what you’re bench is, this can take it.

 Featuring various angles from flat to fully upright, whether you’d like to bench or military press, the AB-31oo will be able to be used in your training.
 At the rear of the bench are two inline wheels for easy maneuverability without being unstable.

 The top of the AB-3100 uses the same vinyl and foam as their other bench offerings which although isn’t our favorite, gets the job done.

 If you’re in the market for a solid FID bench for your home at a great price, this is what we suggest.

 Although it’s great to have barbells, racks, and benches, it’s hard to use any of them without some sort of resistance.
 For most people, the best type of resistance to use will come from weight plates.
 These plates will be able to be used with most other things you have for your home gyms equipment.

 There are a seemingly endless amount of options available for weight plates.
 Everything from bumper plates to steel and every price point you could think of.